DrBlackRat/VRC-Picture-Loader/Assets/DrBlackRat/Picture Loader/README.txt

 Here is a video showcasing it: https://youtu.be/xxTCXYHlpWg

+There is a normal and Lite Downloader, which one should I use?
+- The normal Downloader requires the Manager to function and is being controled by it
+- The Lite Downloader is a simpler version which does not require the manager and works on it's own
+- You can use both at the same time, but Lite Downloaders wont show up in the Manager

 How to add it:
 - I recommend to take a look at the Example Scene first